How to Learn a New Language Fast: 18 Tips To Help You Go from Beginner to Fluent

 We tend to learn best when we’re enjoying ourselves, so don’t forget to make language learning fun.

+- Play games.
 Playing games is a great way to have fun while learning.
 Games take advantage of our natural competitiveness and can help us practice language skills even when we feel tired.

+- Focus your learning on things that you find interesting, like a favorite hobby.
 If you like to sew, for example, study words in your target language related to sewing, watch instructional sewing videos and talk with tailors who speak your target language.

+- Make friends who speak your target language or are interested in learning it.
+Make a point of talking to people and learning more about their lives and cultures.
 You might be surprised at how excited they are to share information with you, and how quickly you make lasting friendships in the process.

 So there you have it!
 Once you incorporate these into your routine, you’ll be amazed at the progress you make in your language learning.
 Remember that consistency is key and you’ll be fluent faster than you imagined!

 If you dig the idea of learning on your own time from the comfort of your smart device with real-life authentic language content, you'll love using FluentU.

 With FluentU, you'll learn real languages—as they're spoken by native speakers.
 FluentU has a wide variety of videos as you can see here:

 FluentU has interactive captions that let you tap on any word to see an image, definition, audio and useful examples.
 Now native language content is within reach with interactive transcripts.